dimasalt/dimasalt/README.md

 ------------------------

 - Over 12 years of experience in a software industry primarily as an Application Developer
-- Strong expertise in C#, .NET, Javascript ReactJS, Next.js, TypeScript, Microsoft SQL Server, and MySQL
+- Strong expertise in C#, .NET, Javascript React, Next.js, TypeScript, Microsoft SQL Server, PostgreSQL and MySQL
 - Good experience with .NET MVC, JQuery, AngularJS, VueJS, KnockoutJS, Bootstrap, and TailwindCSS
 - Done programming in Java and PHP in the past.
 - Strong debugging skills